An article about why we need vision in photography and how to make your art personal.

 This is how you can create a personal style, by letting yourself be yourself and your images follow you.
 But to do that you need to be clear with yourself.
 You need to know what you want, what you need to express and why.

 A fine art image is not only a beautiful image, it is a piece of your soul.
-It is the manifestation of something that existed even before the image was conceived and that needs a way to manifest itself into the world.
+It is the manifestation of something that existed even before the image was conceived and that needs a way to manifest itself in the world.
 This is how you should treat your art.

 TOP FIVE TIPS ON HOW TO CREATE PERSONAL ART

-1. Allow yourself to manifest through your work in the most honest way, if you want to really create a personal style and not need to depend on searching for inspiration around you
+1. Allow yourself to manifest through your work in the most honest way if you want to really create a personal style and not need to depend on searching for inspiration around you

 3. Look around you but try to interpret what you see through your personal self and choose from what you see only what resonates with you.